superyicheng/Easybase/README.md

 - **Works with any domain** — Software architecture, research, configs, debugging notes, onboarding — anything that benefits from structured retrieval.
 - **Human-readable storage** — All chunks are plain Markdown files.
 No database, no binary formats.
 Version control friendly.

-### Limitations
+### Tradeoffs

 - **Keyword-based, not semantic** — BM25 matches exact terms.
 It won't connect "authentication" to "login" unless both words appear.
 The AI compensates by choosing good search terms, but the retrieval itself is lexical.
-- **No automatic chunking** — You write and maintain chunks manually.
-Good summaries and tags are critical for search quality.
+- **Manual chunking** — You write and maintain chunks yourself.
+This gives you full control over what gets stored and how it's summarized, but requires effort.
-- **Flat structure** — No subdirectories, no hierarchical organization.
-Everything relies on the `depends` field and the manifest for structure.
+- **Flat storage** — No subdirectories.
+Structure comes from the `depends` field and the manifest's dependency graph, not from folder hierarchy.
 - **English-optimized tokenizer** — Stopword list and tokenization rules are designed for English text.

 ---